McAngelo/php-ussd-framework/README.md

         return $this->renderMenu($menu);
     }

+    # Displays a welcome message and releases the USSD session
     public function you_welcome()
     {
         $message = "$this->_header \n\nYou are welcome and have a nice day";
         return $this->render($message);
     }

+    # List menu items
     public function list_items()
     {
         $menu = new \UssdFramework\UssdMenu();